 Submitting a marriage certificate to the appropriate authority is a crucial step in obtaining an apostille stamp.

-2. Research which authority is responsible for issuing apostille stamps in your jurisdiction.
+- Research which department, such as the Department of State, is responsible for issuing apostille stamps in your jurisdiction.

-3. Submit the marriage certificate to the appropriate authority, following the instructions provided by the authority.
+- Submit the marriage certificate to the appropriate department, following the instructions provided by the department.

-5. Wait for the authority to process your application and issue the apostille stamp.
+- Wait for the department to process your application and issue the apostille stamp.

-It is important to carefully follow the instructions provided by the authority to ensure a smooth and successful application process.
+It is important to carefully follow the instructions provided by the department to ensure a smooth and successful application process.
 Remember to keep track of any deadlines and provide all necessary documentation.
+Be sure to include your complete mailing address for the return of your processed documents.

 3. Pay the Required Fees